Wildcard SSL Certificate for Second-Level Subdomain – Is It Possible?

 Multiple Validation Levels

-Multi-Level Wildcard SSL certificates can be issued with various validation levels, including Domain Validation (DV) and Organization Validation (OV) depending on the level of trust and security you require.
+Multi-Level Wildcard SSL certificates can be issued at various validation levels, including Domain Validation (DV) and Organization Validation (OV), depending on the level of trust and security you require.

 Web Browser Compatibility

-The certificates are compatible with all major web browsers, mobile devices, control panel, and email servers, which means that visitors to your website will not receive any security warnings or errors.
+The certificates are compatible with all major web browsers, mobile devices, control panels, and email servers, which means that visitors to your website will not receive any security warnings or errors.

 Unlimited Server Licenses

-The certificate includes unlimited server licensing which allows website owners to install the same certificate on multiple servers without paying any extra changes.
+The certificate includes unlimited server licensing, allowing website owners to install the same certificate on multiple servers without paying extra charges.

 Add Up to 250 Websites or Subdomains

-MDC wildcard has capacity to allow the certificate owners to add up to 250 websites, subdomains, and other SAN options.
-You can edit, update, or remove any SAN at any time on multiple servers.
+MDC wildcard can allow the certificate owners to add up to 250 websites, subdomains, and other SAN options.
+You can edit, update, or remove any SAN on multiple servers.

 How to Secure Second Level Subdomain Using Wildcard SSL?